dan1229/nextjs-base-blocks/README.md

 You are also able to customize `Base Blocks` via SCSS variables.
 You typically will want to put these in `globals.scss`.

-The available options are here:
+The list of available options is here:

 ```scss
 // keep these variables separate to allow for dynamic lighten/darken usage